FlexPwr/SystemDesignChallenge/Readme.md

 ## Goal
-The goal of the challenge is to design a system that allows the trading team to visualise reports and metrics about their trading activities on the power exchanges, so that they can visualise their performance and adjust their strategies.
+The goal of the challenge is to design a system that allows the trading team to visualise reports and metrics about their trading activities on the power exchanges.
+This tool provides traders with the instant feedback loop they need to adjust their strategies.

+Currently the trading team has 5 members but might go up to 15 over the next couple of years.

 ## Deals
 Deals are pushed to us from the exchange through a websocket connection.